andrewjong/AI-Opportunities-in-Academia/README.md

   - Reinforcement learning, computer vision
   - Undergrad only
 - **MILA** - [Year-round Internship](https://mila.quebec/en/admission-process-for-interns/)
-  - Led by Yoshua Bengio's lab
+  - Led by Yoshua Bengio (one of the 3 "fathers" of DL)
   - Grad or undergrad
 - **MIT** - [MIT Summer Research Program](https://oge.mit.edu/graddiversity/msrp/)
   - Undergrad only